Shura no Mon

 Shura no Mon (修羅の門) is a Japanese manga series written and illustrated by Masatoshi Kawahara.
 The story follows a young Karate practitioner named Tsukumo Mutsu, 40th master of the deadly Mutsu Enmei Ryu style.
 It was serialized in Kodansha's Monthly Shōnen Magazine from April 1987 to November 1996.
-The individual chapters were collected and published into 31 tankōbon volumes published between October 1987 and May 1997.
+The individual chapters were collected and published in 31 tankōbon volumes published between October 1987 and May 1997.

-A prequel series, Mutsu Enmei-ryū Gaiden: Shura no Toki also ran in Monthly Shōnen Magazine, premiering in July 1989 and running until November 2005.
-Its chapters were published in 15 tankōbon volumes by Kodansha.
+A prequel series, Mutsu Enmei-ryū Gaiden: Shura no Toki also ran in Monthly Shōnen Magazine, premiering in July 1989 and running on an irregular base until October 2025.
+Its chapters were published in 24 tankōbon volumes by Kodansha as of August 2025.
 It was adapted into a 26-episode anime series by Media Factory and Studio Comet that aired from April 6, 2004, until September 28, 2004, and is licensed for release in North America by Media Blasters.

 Shura no Mon received the 1990 Kodansha Manga Award for the shōnen category, and has sold over 30 million copies.
 Two other spin-off series, Shura no Mon: Daini Mon and Shura no Mon: Fudekage, were published from 2010 to 2015 and 2010 to 2014, respectively.

 Media

 Manga

 Written and illustrated by Masatoshi Kawahara, Shura no Mon was serialized in Monthly Shōnen Magazine from April 1987 to November 1996.
 The individual chapters were collected and published in Japan in 31 tankōbon volumes by Kodansha between October 8, 1987, and May 16, 1997.

-A prequel series, Mutsu Enmei-ryū Gaiden: Shura no Toki (陸奥圓明流外伝 修羅の刻), began serialization in the same magazine in July 1989 where it ran until November 2005.
-It was collected and published in 15 tankōbon volumes between February 13, 1990, and January 17, 2006.
+A prequel series, Mutsu Enmei-ryū Gaiden: Shura no Toki (陸奥圓明流外伝 修羅の刻), began serialization in the same magazine in July 1989 where it ran on an irregular base until October 2025.
+It was collected and published in 24 tankōbon volumes between February 13, 1990, and August 12, 2025.
 Five aizōban volumes of the series were also released between March 19, 2004, and July 21, 2004.

-In 2010, a sequel and a spinoff series started in Monthly Shōnen Magazine: Shura no Mon: Daini Mon (修羅の門 第弐門) and Shura no Mon: Fudekage (修羅の門異伝 ふでかげ).
+In 2010, a sequel and a spin-off series started in Monthly Shōnen Magazine: Shura no Mon: Daini Mon (修羅の門 第弐門) and Shura no Mon: Fudekage (修羅の門異伝 ふでかげ).
 The first was serialized from November 2010 to January 2015, and compiled into 16 volumes published from March 19, 2011, and April 17, 2015.
 The second one transformed Shura no Mon's into a soccer manga.
 It was published from December 2010 to December 2014, and its eight volumes were released from June 17, 2011, to January 16, 2015.